 How to Dream up the Perfect Business Name

-Grant Polachek is the head of branding at Squadhelp, a 3X Inc. 5000 business that creates memorable brand names for Fortune 500 companies and startups.
+By Grant Polachek, the head of branding at Squadhelp, a 3X Inc. 5000 business that creates memorable brand names for Fortune 500 companies and startups.

 In this modern age, coming up with a great business idea isn't enough to achieve success.
 You also need a great business name.
 Why?
 Because a great brand name is unique, creative, memorable, captivating, and relevant to customers and investors.